Brower's Talk Concludes Jurist Lecture Series

 Brower, who took questions from student attendees on a variety of other topics, has served as a visiting law professor at the University of Virginia and Cambridge University.

-The Pacific McGeorge International Jurist Series presented several other prominent judges this academic year: Judge Joan Donoghue on Aug.
+The McGeorge International Jurist Series presented several other prominent judges this academic year: Judge Joan Donoghue on Aug.
 31; Judge Fausto Pocar on Oct.
 20; Judge Juan Guzmán Tapia on Nov.
 1; Judge Sebastián Picasso on Feb.
 16, and concluded with this visit from Judge Charles Brower on Apr.
 3.